-A part-time study programme is a study programme whose structure is such Part-time study programme that the student is able to participate in supplementary activities, either workrelated or educational, alongside the study programme.
+Part-time study A part-time study programme is a study programme whose structure is such that the student is able to participate in supplementary activities, either workprogramme related or educational, alongside the study programme.

 Portfolio A collection of evidence, digital or otherwise, with which students can demonstrate that they master the competencies of a particular study programme.